LeidenUniversityLibrary/digmanclass/glossary.md

 left and right side of the textblock.

-Until the early twelfth century the ruling was done by pressing down on the parchment with a sharp object, producing a \'gutter\' that would guide the scribe's pen (called 'dry point').
-This type of ruling was replaced by drawing lines with a pencil or pen, which left more visible traces on the surface of the page (called \'plummet\').
+Until the early twelfth century the ruling was done by pressing down on the parchment with a sharp object, producing a 'gutter' that would guide the scribe's pen (called 'dry point').
+This type of ruling was replaced by drawing lines with a pencil or pen, which left more visible traces on the surface of the page (called 'plummet').
 If a layout was very complex, the ruling pattern may appear as a cobweb of horizontal and vertical lines.